-While this is a very easy dish to make, be sure to allow a generous amount of time for making the ravioli.
+While this is a very easy dish to make, allow a generous amount of time for making the ravioli.
 If you’re in a rush, you’re more likely to tear the ravioli or leave gaps in the edges, which would allow the filling to leak out during cooking.

 - Assemble the Ravioli.
-Arrange the wonton squares neatly on your work surface (if you don’t have enough room, work in batches).
+Arrange the wonton squares on your work surface.
 Add a spoonful of the filling mixture to each square, brush the corners with water, and top each one with another wonton wrapper square.
 Press the edges together to seal, squeezing out any air bubbles as you go.
 You can also crimp the edges with a fork.

 - Chill.
 When you’ve assembled all of the ravioli, place them on a baking sheet and chill in the fridge for 10 minutes to help them set.

 - Cook the Ravioli.
-While the ravioli are in the refrigerator, bring a large pot of water to a boil, and add salt to taste.
-Once the water is boiling and the ravioli have chilled for ten minutes, add the cold ravioli to the water, and cook them for about 2 to 3 minutes.
+Meanwhile, bring a large pot of salted water to a boil.
+Once the water is boiling, add the cold ravioli to the water and cook them for about 2 to 3 minutes.
 Drain, drizzle with oil to prevent sticking, and set aside.

 - Make the Sauce.
-Melt the butter in a skillet over medium-high heat, and then saute the shallots and garlic.
-Add the shallot first, and cook it for about one minute, and then follow with the garlic and cook for just twenty seconds or so.
-Then, pour in the wine and bring the sauce to a simmer.
-Simmer for several minutes, until the sauce is reduced by half.
-Finally, whisk in the thyme and heavy cream, and taste for salt and pepper.
+Melt the butter in a skillet and saute the shallots and garlic.
+Add the shallot and cook for about one minute, and then add the garlic and cook for 15 seconds.
+Pour in the wine, bring the sauce to a simmer, and cook until the sauce is reduced by half.
+Whisk in the thyme and heavy cream, and taste for salt and pepper.

 - Enjoy!
 Serve the lobster ravioli and cream sauce together.

 Here are my favorite helpful hints for making this sweet and romantic Valentine’s Day dish!
-You’ll love how satisfyingly scrumptious and easy it is to make!
+You’ll love how tasty and easy it is to make!

-- Cookie Cutter Cute: You can use a ravioli cutter if you have one, or a cookie cutter to shape the ravioli perfectly!
+- Cookie Cutter: You can use a ravioli cutter if you have one, or a cookie cutter to shape the ravioli perfectly!
 Circles, hearts, and diamonds are all good options.